Joseph West Ridgeway: Colonial service

 In 1884 Ridgeway was given command of the Indian section of the Afghan Boundary Commission, established by Russia and the United Kingdom to determine the northern boundary of Afghanistan.
 The following year he became Chief Commissioner.
 He was Under-Secretary for Ireland from 1887 to 1892, and Lieutenant Governor of the Isle of Man from 1893 to 1895.

 He was Governor of Ceylon (now Sri Lanka) from 1896 to 1903.
 During that time, he was involved in bringing charges of sodomy and pederasty against Hector MacDonald, commander of the troops in Ceylon.
 Ridgeway advised MacDonald to return to London, his main concern being to avoid a massive scandal: "Some, indeed most, of his victims ... are the sons of the best-known men in the Colony, English and native", he wrote, noting that he had persuaded the local press to keep quiet in hopes that "no more mud" would be stirred up.

-He later unsuccessfully stood twice for election to the House of Commons, in the City of London and London University constituencies.
+He stood unsuccessfully for election to the House of Commons as a Liberal, in the City of London in 1906 and in the London University constituency at the election of January 1910.

+From 1910 to 1926, he was President of the North Borneo Chartered Company, which controlled the territory of North Borneo.